 The seawall on Paekākāriki Beach, which has been in place for 38 years, is to be replaced.

-The current seawall has deteriorated to the point where it has needed regular maintenance for a number of years and would require a major upgrade to continue to effectively protect The Parade and other public infrastructure.
-The heavy seas in February 2017, which damaged a section of the wall, has highlighted the fact that the structure is no longer effective.
+The current seawall has deteriorated to the point where it has needed regular maintenance for a number of years and requires a major upgrade to continue to effectively protect The Parade and other public infrastructure.
+On average in recent years we have been spending approximately $100,000 per year on repairs to the seawall.

 Affordability will be a key consideration in any decision that is reached as the Council needs to balance the community's aspirations with the need to apply a fair and consistent approach to coastal management across the district while continuing to operate within its financial means.

-Options for the replacement seawall will be consulted on as part of the Council's 2018-38 Long term plan in early 2018.
+Options for the replacement seawall will be consulted on as part of the Council's 2021–41 Long-term Plan.